Olga Ulianova: Early years

 Olga Viktorovna Ulianova was born 23 February 1963.

-She received a Master of Arts in History in the Lomonosov Moscow State University in 1985, and then a doctorate with mention in universal history in the same university, in 1988.
+She received a Master of Arts in history in the Lomonosov Moscow State University in 1985, and then a doctorate with mention in universal history in the same university, in 1988.
 Already at that time, she was devoted to studying Chilean social and political history.
 She worked as translator of some communist Chilean leaders exiled.
 She married an exiled Chilean and, in 1992, moved with him to live in Chile.
 She has a daughter with Chilean and Russian nationality.

 Career

-Ulianova worked mainly at the University of Santiago and in the Instituto de Estudios Avanzados, a research institute in which she was director between 2010-2015.
+Ulianova worked mainly at the University of Santiago and in the Instituto de Estudios Avanzados, a research institute in which she was director between 2010 and 2015.
 She was director of the doctorate program in American Studies of the University of Santiago, and a guest teacher at several universities.
 Olga Ulianova was a member of the Historian Committee of Fondecyt and evaluator of Conicyt and a member of the editorial board of several scientific journals, both in Chile and abroad.

 Ulianova specialized in the retrieval of documentary information from archives of Komintern and in general of the former USSR.
 She researched about Chilean communists, in particular those who developed contacts with the Comintern.
 She wrote several texts together with other specialists in Chilean communism, such as Rolando Álvarez Vallejos and Alfredo Riquelme.

 Ulianova was an international affairs commentator on television, radio and newspapers.
 In 2016, she received the medal "Universidad de Santiago de Chile" from the rector of the university, Juan Manuel Zolezzi, in recognition of her academic career.